- Volcanoes in Luzon

 Taal Volcano is a complex volcano system, with the main volcano standing at around 1,020 feet.
 Volcano Island is the most identified feature of Taal, but it's only part of the volcano system, which has 47 craters and 4 maars.
 Maars are volcanic craters formed by an eruption that forced groundwater to interact with magma.

 Taal Volcano used to be the most trekked volcano in the Philippines due to its relatively easy trail and proximity to the capital, Manila.
-However, trekking activities are no longer allowed due to the recent eruptions in 2020 so it's best to join a Tagaytay tour instead to see it up close.
+However, trekking activities are no longer allowed due to the recent eruptions in 2020 so it's best to join a Tagaytay tour or book a stay in one of the Tagaytay hotels instead to see it up close.
 Today, Taal is considered to be the most active volcano in the Philippines.
 However, you can still safely experience Taal, and it is still worth admiring, even from a distance.

 Taal is located in Batangas province, which is in the Calabarzon region of Luzon, and is known for Batangas tourist spots like beaches lined with Batangas resorts and mountains for beginner to advanced hikers.
 Towns like Talisay and San Nicolas surround the shore of Lake Taal.
 You can visit one of these towns or head to Tagaytay, where several restaurants and cafes offer perfect views of this mighty volcano.

 With a height of about 3,366 feet (1,026 meters), Mount Arayat towers over the province of Pampanga, Central Luzon region, known as the Culinary Capital of the Philippines.
 With no recorded eruptions in the past centuries, Arayat is one of the dormant volcanoes in the Philippines.

 - Read our article on the best Pampanga resorts and hotels